Simulation and visualization of ion-implantation in diamond and associated movie page

 Recent projects are linked on the on the 2015, and 2016 pages,

-and a manuscript is in preparation about Lilach's project.
+and a manuscript was written about Lilach's project.
 (Both Computational Physics class and research projects combined on pages.
 The difference is in scope, and class projects may be on topics that are not of personal interest to me.)

 Projects currently avaliable include: